Memory#

 Circuit#

-You can download the circuit for a \(d=3\) CSS-type logical Z memory experiment from here, or generate it with the code below.
+You can download the circuit for a \(d=3\) logical Z memory experiment from here, or generate it with the code below.
 You can also open the circuit in Crumble.

 [3]: